 The NC Constitutional Carry Bill of 2024 states that a person can purchase a gun as long as they are a legal adult and do not have any felonies.
 Permits to carry a gun are no longer necessary under this bill, relieving sheriff’s offices of their responsibility to conduct background checks.
 The bill also states that a concealed carry permit allows the holder to bring their weapon to church, even if it is in the same building as a school.

 If you have been accused of violating gun laws, it is important to work as hard as possible to maintain your innocence.
-Our team at Doug Edwards Law, PLLC, has many years of experience in this field, and we are confident that we can represent your interests.
+Our team of criminal defense lawyers at Doug Edwards Law, PLLC, has many years of experience in this field, and we are confident that we can represent your interests.

 For more information, contact Doug Edwards Law, PLLC, today.